 If you are not sure whether a particular service should be regulated you should contact a children’s services authorised officer at the nearest regional office of the Department.

-The Quality Assessment and Regulation Division is the authority responsible for:
+The Department is responsible for:

 - regulating more than 4,000 Victorian education and care services under the National Quality Framework